Open Accessibility Menu

 Home on the Road: How a cancer patient found comfort close to his care at Southwest General

-Bill Fichtel and his partner, Patti Criswell, were enjoying retirement, traveling a bit and relaxing at home on their land in Vermillion, Ohio when Bill’s life took an unexpected turn.
-Following a bout with the flu, in March 2022, Bill contracted what he thought was laryngitis.
+Bill Fichtel and his partner, Patti Criswell, were enjoying retirement, traveling a bit and relaxing at home on their land in Vermillion, Ohio, when Bill’s life took an unexpected turn.
+Following a bout with the flu, in December 2022, Bill contracted what he thought was laryngitis.
 When home remedies and over-the-counter medications proved ineffective, Bill knew he needed to get checked out to see if he had something more serious.
 He turned to Southwest General, where he had previously been a patient, to find the answer.

 An Unsettling Diagnosis